Archy-Official/Welcomer-bot/README.md

 The bot itself is intentionally minimal — it only listens for two gateway events and makes one HTTP POST per event.

-### Why `reconnect=False` on the Discloud bot?
+### Why `reconnect=True` on the Discloud bot?

-This was left this way during a debugging phase to see exact gateway errors instead of letting discord.py silently retry in a loop.
-Discloud's `AUTORESTART=true` handles process-level restarts independently.

-**This is a known issue and will be fixed in v2.** See the Known Issues section below.
+The discord.py client is set to automatically reconnect on WebSocket drops.
+This means transient network blips or routine Discord gateway restarts are handled gracefully at the socket level without relying on Discloud's process-level autorestart for what is essentially a recoverable connection event.
+Both layers are active — `reconnect=True` handles lightweight reconnects, `AUTORESTART=true` handles full process crashes.

 ### Why ephemeral deferred responses for slash commands?